Many Americans who engage in recreational marijuana use often avoid applying for life insurance.

 This is partially true but the reason is not because of the consumption of marijuana itself.
 It’s rather because of how it’s consumed such as through smoking the product.
 And, it’s partially because of the chemical components of the marijuana as some medical evidence shows there may be potential health complications.

-Let’s dispel these misconceptions and let me show you how MJ Life Insurance can help you find very affordable life insurance for recreational marijuana use.
+Let’s dispel these misconceptions and let me show you how Marijuana Life Insurance can help you find very affordable life insurance for recreational marijuana use.

 How Recreational Marijuana Use Stands in the U.S. Today